-While I was trying to recreate the Pink Drink at home, I learned about one of the newer Refresher flavors.
-The Refresher craze started with the Cool Lime flavor, then Starbucks introduced the Very Berry Hibiscus Refresher and the Valencia Orange variety.
-And now the only one left is the Very Berry Hibiscus and the newer flavor- Strawberry Acai.
+Back in 2016, while I was trying to recreate the Pink Drink at home, I learned about one of the newer Refresher flavors.
+The Refresher craze started with the Cool Lime Refresher, then Starbucks introduced the Very Berry Hibiscus Refresher and the Valencia Orange Refresher.
+While new flavors are introduced seasonally, it seems the Strawberry Acai Refresher is a mainstay on the Starbucks menu.

-I already tackled the Very Berry Hibiscus Refresher, so now it is time to make the newest flavor- the Strawberry Acai.
+I already tackled the Very Berry Hibiscus Refresher, so now it is time to make the newest flavor- the Strawberry Acai Refresher.
 It’s very easy to make at home, but not as convenient as one may think.
-Mainly just because you have to go on a bit of a hunt for the freeze-dried strawberries, green coffee bean powder and Acai powder.
-Whole Foods or Amazon are my suggestions for a one stop shop (I included links to these ingredients on Amazon and yes, these are my affiliate links – no pressure!).
-However, once you find these, making the Strawberry Acai Refresher is very simple.
-And once you buy these products, you will many uses out of them, or at least many glasses of this Strawberry Acai beverage!
+Mainly just because you have to go on a bit of a hunt for the freeze-dried strawberries, green coffee bean powder, and Acai powder.
+However, once you find these, making the Strawberry Acai Refresher recipe is very simple.
+And once you buy these products, you will many uses out of them, or at least many glasses of this delicious and refreshing drink!

 - freeze-dried or fresh strawberries, for garnish

-Pour the strawberry mixture into a fine mesh strainer, capturing the syrup in a wide lipped cup or bowl.
-Gently push on the pulp using the back of a spoon to release all the liquid.
-Allow the syrup to cool.
+Pour the strawberry mixture into a fine mesh strainer, capturing the syrup in a wide lipped cup or bowl. (optional: you can get extra liquid out of the berries by gently pushing the berries into the strainer with the back of a spoon)

-- To be even more Starbucks authentic, add everything to a cocktail shaker and shake vigorously before pouring back into your serving glass.
+To be Starbucks authentic when serving, add some of the Strawberry Acai Refresher and some ice to a cocktail shaker and vigorously shake before pouring into the serving glass.

 ***This post contains affiliate links.
 I only link to products that I use myself and believe in.
 Your support is greatly appreciated.***